 Do I have a right to picket on public sidewalks?

-Yes, and this is also an activity for which a permit is not required.
+This is also an activity for which a permit is not required.
 However, picketing must be done in an orderly, non-disruptive fashion so that pedestrians can pass by and entrances to buildings are not blocked.